ms-jpq/coq_nvim/README.md

 This happens when certain LSP servers give you 1000s of unfiltered results in _alphabetical order_ and you still have to respond in a few dozen milliseconds.

-To eliminate bias, `coq` does a random sort on the resultset and process and cache as many of them as possible within the performance window.
+To eliminate `a-z` bias, `coq` does a random sort on the resultset and process and cache as many of them as possible within the performance window.

+So if some results are not in the SQLite cache, and have yet to be processed, they will be missing.
+They might however still show up on later keystrokes.

+Use the manual hotkey if you need to see everything.

 ## If you like this...